ebeetles/CryoMamba/README.md

 ### Desktop Client

+**Note**: Desktop client does NOT require a GPU - visualization runs on CPU only.

 | Component | Minimum | Recommended |
 |-----------|---------|-------------|
 | OS | macOS 12 (Monterey) | macOS 13+ (Ventura/Sonoma) |